b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 # VP3-Weather-Receiver Hardware
 *Davis Vantage Pro Weather Station Reciever using a Moteieino board with RFM69 and Color TFT Display*

 This folder provides the hardware info for this project.
 The circuit board in the main page is an early version.
 The current board will be available on OSHPark so you can just order boards if you want them as-is.
 The main differences are some minor circuit fixes, a slight size adjustment (to fit in a case i have in mind for the station) and embedding the RTC and battery on th board.
 The original PCB was ony intended to use plug in modules and make it a little more robust than protoboards.
-It is a strange combo of thru-hole and SMT technologies that reflect mostly what i had on hand or could get for this proto.
+From the software, which is pretty ugly, you can probabily tell I am not a software expert, but this board has a strange combo of thru-hole and SMT technologies that reflect mostly what was on hand or could get easily for this proto. is not making the hardware hall of fame either, but it works.

 # Schematic